jegstar/iGCSE-CS-topics/Programming/Practice-questions.md

 favfruit = [ "blueberry","strawberry","cherry","mango","peach","pineapple","kiwi" ]
 mostfavfruit = []

-For i in favfruit:
+for i in favfruit:
-	If "a" in x:
+	if "a" in x:
 		mostfavfruit.append(x)
 print(mostfavfruit)